japila-books/apache-spark-internals/docs/executor/TaskMetrics.md

 | Description

 | [[nameToAccums]] `nameToAccums`
-| Internal link:spark-accumulators.adoc[accumulators] indexed by their names.
+| Internal spark-accumulators.md[accumulators] indexed by their names.

 Used when TaskMetrics <<fromAccumulators, re-creates TaskMetrics from `AccumulatorV2s`>>, ...FIXME

 NOTE: `nameToAccums` is a `transient` and `lazy` value.

 | [[internalAccums]] `internalAccums`
-| Collection of internal link:spark-accumulators.adoc[AccumulatorV2] objects.
+| Collection of internal spark-accumulators.md[AccumulatorV2] objects.

 Used when...FIXME

 NOTE: `internalAccums` is a `transient` and `lazy` value.

 | [[externalAccums]] `externalAccums`
-| Collection of external link:spark-accumulators.adoc[AccumulatorV2] objects.
+| Collection of external spark-accumulators.md[AccumulatorV2] objects.

 Used when TaskMetrics <<fromAccumulators, re-creates TaskMetrics from `AccumulatorV2s`>>, ...FIXME